-The library acquisition policy is centred on collecting publications relating to research and the MPhil taught course in the field of Modern Middle Eastern Studies.
+The MEC Library collects books and resources primarily aimed at research and graduate taught courses in the field of Modern Middle Eastern Studies.

-The Library actively purchases books and non-book materials covering these topics:
+The Library actively purchases books and other resources within the following scopes:

-1- Regional: Turkey, Iran, Israel, and the Arab states of the Middle East and North Africa (MENA);
+1- Regional: Turkey, Iran, Israel, and the contemporary Arab countries

-2- Subjects: General history of the region; political history; economy and industrial development; urban policy & development; politics and government; nationalism & political parties; Islamic movements and writings of Islamic thinkers; Gender studies; and Arab Spring.
+2- Subjects: General history of the region; Political history; Economy and industrial development; Urban policy and development; Politics and government; Nationalism and political parties; Islamic movements and writings of Islamic thinkers; Gender studies; Media studies